Skip to main content

 When Nadeem Ahmed buys a cup of coffee on the streets of London, it’s not the anticipatory caffeine rush that occupies his thoughts in the moments before he takes his first sip.
 Rather, Ahmed is thinking of the steep price he just paid—particularly compared to the rock-bottom fee the coffee farmer thousands of miles away likely received.
 Nadeem Ahmed’s close work with the GAFSP's Private Sector Window is creating a “win-win” for smallholder farmers in Malawi and Global Tea alike.

-Public Sector Contact
+Public Sector Media Contact

-Ms. Marcia Kay Macneil
+Ms. Marcia MacNeil

 External Affairs Officer